LawleySpring2018/games-tourism-spring2018/README.md

 |  RIT School of Interactive Games & Media | Spring 2018, Dubrovnik, Croatia | Professor Elizabeth Lawley |
 |----|----|----|

-# IGME-590 Seminar on Games & Tourism, Spring 2018: Syllabus
+# IGME-590 Seminar on Games & Tourism / IGME-580 Production Studio

+These classes will be taught as a single 6-credit experience during the spring semester in Dubrovnik, so the materials have been combined into a single syllabus.

 ## Class Details
-- Class Meetings: M/W 2-3:20pm in Room 10
+- Class Meetings: M/W 2-3:20pm in Room 11, 3:30-5pm in Room 35
 - Class Slack: https://lawley-spring2018.slack.com/
-- Professor Lawley's Office Hours: Tues 3:30-5:30pm, Thurs 2-4pm (room TBD)
+- Professor Lawley's Office Hours: Tues 3:30-5:30pm, Thurs 2-4pm
 - [Course Topics & Schedule](Schedule.md)

 ## Course Catalog Description
-From “gamified” tours of locations to augmented reality games to board games based on specific locations, games are increasingly being used by the tourism and hospitality industry as tools to attract new visitors to locations, and engage tourists in activities.
+IGME-590: From “gamified” tours of locations to augmented reality games to board games based on specific locations, games are increasingly being used by the tourism and hospitality industry as tools to attract new visitors to locations, and engage tourists in activities.
 In this course, students will review research and case studies of games related to tourism.
 The class will include presentations by experts in tourism and hospitality as well as experienced game designers.
 Students will work individually and in groups to create and refine ideas for both analog and digital games related to tourism.

+IGME-580: This course will allow students to work as domain specialists on teams completing one or more large projects over the course of the semester.
+The projects will be relevant to experiences of the Interactive Games and Media programs, but will require expertise in a variety of sub-domains, including web design and development, social computing, computer game development, multi-user media, human-computer interaction and streaming media.
+Students will learn to apply concepts of project management and scheduling, production roles and responsibilities, and their domain skill sets to multidisciplinary projects.
+Students will complete design documents, progress reports and final assessments of themselves and their teammates in addition to completing their assigned responsibilities on the main projects

 ## Course Materials and Communication
-There is no required textbook, but there will be a number of required weekly readings; all readings will be linked from the [weekly topic schedule](Schedule.md).
+There is no required textbook, but there will be required weekly readings; all readings will be linked from the [weekly topic schedule](Schedule.md).

 MyCourses will *only* be used for grading (and the occasional copyrighted reading), not for distribution of materials or communication.
 There will be links in myCourses pointing you to this Github repository and to our class Slack.

 ## Course Organization
-Listening to a lecture is seldom the best way to learn to create things.
-As a result, when new topics are introduced I will expect you to complete the assigned readings or tutorials *before* the class where we discuss that topic.
-In most of our class meetings, I will give a short lecture providing context and additional information about the assigned materials, and then we'll do a short in-class exercise to get hands-on experience with the concepts being discussed.
+From 2-3:20 class will typically consist of a short lecture focused on the weekly topic, followed by an in-class activity, a guest lecture, or a site visit.
+During weeks 1 and 2, that will be extended into the 3:30-5pm time slot.

+Starting in week 3, the 3:30-5pm time slot will be used

 ## [Course Topics & Schedule](Schedule.md)
 The schedule of topics, readings, and exercises can be found in the [Schedule.md](Schedule.md) file.
 Materials for in-class exercises can be found in the Github folder for that week's class, and will be linked from the schedule.
 It is your responsibility to check the schedule for each week's readings.
 You will find the in-class exercises very challenging if you do not complete the readings for that week.